Lost Rocks & Mackinac Millstones

 Old Mackinac Point Lighthouse has served as a point in the storm and guiding beacon on the Straits of Mackinac for more than 130 years.
 On this National Lighthouse Day,

 Presented by the Starling Shakespeare Company.
-The company will present alternating shows throughout the month – more information to come.
-Performances are in Marquette Park.
-Rain location is Mission Point
+The company will present Hamlet and The Comedy of Errors throughout the month of August.
+Performances are free in Marquette Park.
+Rain location is

 This afternoon ramble will reveal some of Mackinac Island’s most ancient wonders.
 Meet naturalist Kyle Bagnall at the Avenue of Flags, behind Fort Mackinac, where we’ll begin our hike.
 From